DarkMattrMaestro/laserstone-fixes/readme.md

 - Puzzle Loader ~~or Cosmic Quilt~~
 - Cosmic Reach Alpha v0.4.9 or newer

+### Build dependencies
+- Java >=17.
+The version must have a decimal (ex.
+24.0.1), otherwise you will get an IllegalStateException (specifically: `throw new IllegalStateException("Unable to convert 'java.version' (" + jVersion + ") into a version number!");` from quiltmc).
+As an example, version 21.0.0 will fail to parse and throw an error.

 ## How to Test Client & Server for Puzzle
 - go to the Puzzle Subproject
 - For the Client you can use the `./gradlew :puzzle:runClient` task